Order of Visit: High Point #21

 The views of the Black Hills along this route were stunning and I had to restrain myself from stopping to take lots of photos of the rock spires climbing upward.
 But there was also something else that (quite literally) caught my attention.
 The ground seemed to be strewn with tons and tons of silver glitter.

 As I moved into the sun, I soon realized why.
 Some of the nearby rocks had shiny minerals in them, which were flaking off into the dirt.
 Clear and sliver mica flakes were making the trail sparkle like glitter whenever you moved and the sun’s rays hit them.
-Even Finn (full of his typical 13-year old sullen angst) was amused by the glitter dirt.
+Even Finn (full of his typical 13-year old sullen angst) was amused by the “glitter dirt.”
 Admittedly, the shininess didn’t photograph well, but I promise you it was more magical than anything Walt Disney could conjure.

 Not much further up the trail, we spotted a stone bench facing a valley of more epic views of the Black Hills, including the tower at the summit of Black Elk Peak where we were headed.
 I appreciated seeing the bench was marked with the now-familiar triangle logo for the Highpointers Association.
-I’m sure lots of winded visitors appreciated the gesture and the A+ views that it provided them.
+I’m sure many winded visitors appreciated the gesture and the A+ views it provided them.

-The trail seemed to level out and even descend as we worked out way into the Black Elk Wilderness.
-Then all of a sudden, there was a large metal box in front of us from the U.S. Forest Service and directions to fill out a free permit.
-I had another brief moment of panic, since I didn’t exactly have a pen or pencil on me for this hike.
-But when I lifted to brown metal lid to grab a permit, I soon discovered a tray of little golf pencils to assist me.
+When I lifted the brown metal lid to grab a permit, I soon discovered a tray of little golf pencils to assist me.
 After filling out the permit, I deposited the top copy into the slot as directed and put the carbon copy in my pack so I didn’t lose it.
 We’d need to return the second half of the permit at whichever permit box we passed on the trail we took down (at this point we weren’t 100% sure if we were going to just to the out-and-back hike on the #9 trail, or try to make the loop and come back down the #4 trail).

 Then we had to climb up metal stairs over a chasm of open rock below.
 Normally I don’t mind stairs, but these were a bit vertigo-enhancing because you could see through the metal grate steps to the ground below.